 The Board of Trustees makes decisions each year about proposed adjustments to Puget Sound’s annual operating budget.
 The budget planning process includes staff compensation – pay and benefits.
 Decisions about staff compensation adjustments are based on economic and market conditions and on organizational needs and resources.
 Neither general increases to the staff pay budget, nor individual pay increases, are automatic.
 Decisions about increases take into account a number of factors, including the external marketplace in which we compete to hire and retain staff members, equity among staff in comparable positions, and individual performance.
 When pay adjustments are warranted, it has been university practice to make such adjustments at or near the start of its fiscal year.

 D. Starting/Hiring Rates

 The hiring range for new staff members is typically between the pay range minimum and the pay line.
 Decisions about starting pay rates will be made based on internal equity and market considerations.
-Pay offers that exceed the pay line occur in rare circumstances and must be authorized by the Vice President for Finance and Administration.
+Pay offers that exceed the pay line occur in rare circumstances and must be authorized by the Executive Vice President and Chief Financial Officer.

 V. Working Titles

 The working title is the one used by the department to describe the position functionally.
 Working titles are submitted through the department head to Human Resources for review and then used by the department to make the responsibilities of the position clear to internal and external constituents.